brucecui97/habitat_interface/README.md

     ![hab_ros_interface](images/hab_ros_interface.png)

-3. Run roslaunch habitat_interface default.launch to convert convert all habitat sensor messages into ROS msgs (e.g. from numpy image convert to ros image) (here I recommend deactivating anaconda and or switching to a python 2.7 environment, as you won't have to interact with the habitat environment again during simulation).
-This will ensure all of the sensors are being published on the correct topics.
-The default.launch folder also prpovides an interface with joystick, rviz, rqt_graph, rqt_tree, and laser scan matcher, image view
+3. Run roslaunch habitat_interface default.launch to convert convert all habitat sensor messages into ROS msgs (e.g. from numpy image convert to ros image) (You can also deactivatie Anaconda and or switching to a python 2.7 environment at this step, as you won't need python>=3.6 anymore to interact with the Habitat backend).
+The default launch file will ensure all of the custom habitat sensor topics are being converted to ROS topics (e.g. numpy image converted to ROS image).
+Most notably, there is a node in this launch file to convert a depth image into laser scan.
+This launch file also launches a joystick controller to control habitat agent (TODO change to habitat cmd_vel), rviz, rqt_graph, rqt_tree, and laser scan matcher, image view
     ![hab_ros_sensor](images/hab2ros_sensor.png)

 4. Refer to the published subscribed topics below for details